ashleykelham/azurefreeapp/README.md

 # # Azure free full stack app demo: Application
-This is part of a [Medium article](https://medium.com/@ashley.kelham/developing-a-startup-on-azure-for-under-1-407c3b290d36).
-The articles explains the infrastrcuture setup.
+This is part of a [Medium article](https://medium.com/@ashley.kelham/controlling-the-usage-of-your-startup-on-azure-for-under-1-using-api-management-64a93ba71752).

 It shows how to deploy a full stack app for very little money in Azure.

-This is the applications front end written in Angular.
+This is the Angular application displaying simple information about Anime retrieved from an API.

 ### Requirements